Written by: Laura Ahto | Chief Executive Officer of The Bank of New York Mellon SA/NV

 I think business leaders need to also take a look at their training programmes.
 Men and women are different, and those differences create the value in gender-balanced teams.
 But to date, most companies’ efforts to train and develop women in Europe are based on what works for men.

 I would also encourage female leaders to not be shy to leverage their feminine skills, such as creating and nurturing relationships, through collaboration – emotional intelligence.
 Developing objectives which not just focus on the end result, but how the end result is reached.
-The increased complexity of the business environment we are now in requires diverse thought and perspectives, both technical and behavioural.
+The increased complexity of the business environment we are now in requires diverse thought and perspectives, both technical and behavioral.
 This will only be possible if feminine skills are an equal part of the game.

 It is not to say that men are unable to develop their feminine side as well of course.
-This is about both genders recognising both masculine and feminine skills that blend together in order to achieve objectives in a respectful and sustainable way.
+This is about both genders recognizing both masculine and feminine skills that blend together in order to achieve objectives in a respectful and sustainable way.

 So much progress has already been made – we need to work together to move forward further.